Ubymed/ubymed_backend/README.md

 - **Backend Framework**: The backend of this project is built with Django, a high-level Python web framework.

+## Recommended Software
+The following software was used for the development of this project.
+It could be recommended to have the following software installed on your development machine if you are using macOS:

+- **Postgres**: Postgres is a full-featured PostgreSQL installation packaged as a standard Mac app.
+(Required)
+- **pgAdmin**: Used to easily manage PostgreSQL databases.
+(Optional)
+- **Visual Studio Code**: Used to easily manage and edit code.
+(Optional)
+- **Python**: The project is written in Python.
+(Required)
+- **Django**: This project is built with Django, a Python web framework.
+(Requiered)
+- **Safari or Chrome**: To test browser access to the project.
+(Optional)
+- **Postman**: To test API access to the project.
+(Optional)

 ## Project Structure
 The project is organized with the following directory structure: